Graduate Department of Computer Science

 Thesis Option

 In any major, a student under the thesis option must take seven courses (twenty-one semester hours) at or above the 5000 level, plus at least nine semester hours of CIS 5970r, Thesis.
 At most, nine semester hours of CIS 5970r may be counted toward the required thirty semester hours for the Master of Science (MS) degree.
-Approved CIS 5930/6930 courses are counted among these, but supervised teaching, supervised research, seminars, directed individual study (DIS), and CIS 5915 may not be included.
+Approved CIS 5930/6930 courses are counted among these, but supervised teaching, supervised research, seminars, directed individual study (DIS), CIS 5915, and CIS 5370, Computer Security for Data Science shall not be included.
 The thesis is defended by registering for CIS 8976, Master's Thesis Defense (0).

 Project Option